MicrosoftDocs/memdocs/memdocs/intune/user-help/remote-lock-your-device-cp-app.md

 * macOS

 ## Remote lock device
-Complete the following steps to lock your device from the Company Portal app.
+Complete the following steps to lock a missing device from the Company Portal app.

 1. Sign into the Intune Company Portal app for Windows.
 2. Go to **Devices**.